 What Does My Landlord's Insurance Cover in Florida?

 Landlord insurance typically covers the premises from the outside to the bare interior walls.
 Typically, the insurance coverage is termed as "to the studs."
 This means that anything you add to the condo, such as paint, fixtures, artwork, flooring, furniture, or appliances are not covered by the landlord.
 If damages happen to these items, you are liable for their replacement.

 There are instances, however, when the landlord may be held liable for damages.
 For example, if you notified your landlord of a water leak and the landlord did not repair it, and two days later the pipe burst, causing major damage to your belongings, the landlord may be held liable for the damages.
-However, this will have to be proven in court, and may take months or even years to unfold.
+However, this will have to be proven in court and may take months or even years to unfold.

+If you own your condo, you are typically required to carry an insurance policy on the property until the loan is satisfied.
+This policy will closely resemble homeowners insurance.
+It will offer many of the same benefits as a homeowners policy as well.
 If you rent your condo, your condo insurance policy will cover the above-mentioned items until you decide to move out.
 Even renters own personal property.
 In fact, the average renter owns more than $20,000 in personal belongings and assets, so a condo insurance policy is an important part of being a responsible renter.

 There are many factors that contribute to the price of a condo insurance policy.
 When you're searching online for condo insurance policy quotes in Florida, make sure to be aware of the following: